The Forgotten Cancers Project uses a family, case-control study design.

 Data has been collected over a period of five years, from 2011-2016, from participants living in Australia aged 18 years or over at the time of diagnosis with a less common cancer.

 All those diagnosed with a cancer other than breast, colorectal, melanoma, prostate, lung, cervical and mesothelioma were eligible to participate, however recruitment efforts focused on the 15 most frequently diagnosed less common cancers: non-Hodgkin lymphoma, leukaemia, multiple myeloma, kidney, bladder, stomach, brain, liver, oesophageal, pancreatic, endometrial/uterine, thyroid, gallbladder, small intestine, and bone cancer.

-For each proband, a control (family member) was recruited.
+For each person with cancer a control (family member) was recruited.
 Participants were asked to complete a series of questionnaires related to genetic, lifestyle and environmental risk factors for cancer, as well as a saliva sample.